Kaolin clay is a type of soft white cosmetic clay. It is named after the Kao-ling mountain in China, where the clay was mined for centuries.

 Kaolin clay is good for treating red blotchy painful and pus filled acne.
 You can treat acne effectively with kaolin clay by making a weekly acne treatment:

 In a mixing bowl, add 1 tsp of kaolin clay, 2 tsp of pure aloe vera gel and 2 drops of tea tree oil.
-Mix well with a face mask brush then apply gently all over your face.
+Mix well with a cosmetic brush then apply gently all over your face.
 Avoid the areas around your eyes and mouth.
 Now leave it for 7 minutes then rinse off with warm water.
 Splash your face with cold water and pat dry.

 7. Natural Hair Shampoo